The Classes listed below constitute our onlne courses.

 A mathematical, statistical, and spatial analysis of climatological phenomena.
 Prerequisites: None.
 Corequisites: GPH213.

-PLEASE NOTE: GPH215 fulfills ASU's natural science, general requirement [SG] only when taken with the GPH213* lecture.
+PLEASE NOTE: GPH215 fulfills the natural science requirement [SG] ONLY when taken with GPH 213.

 Introduction to medical terms used in health care.
 Body systems approach to selected terms related to structures, functions, diseases, procedures, and diagnostic tests.
 Building and analyzing terms using basic word parts.
 Selected medical abbreviations and symbols and term spelling.
 Prerequisites: None.